darribas/wmn/src/pages/assessment.md

 looked for examples of web maps and spent time disussing what made them good and why.

-Second, the data. draft a list of potential data that would be ideal to use for your map, and try to find out whether they exist and are available.
+Second, the data.
+Draft a list of potential data that would be ideal to use for your map, and try to find out whether they exist and are available.
 This will be a good guide for which data you will actually end up using.
-Do not worry about spending a significant amount of time on this aspect.
-Identifying good data takes time and is at the core of this task.
+Do not worry about spending a significant amount of time on this aspect; identifying good data takes time and is at the core of this task.
 Make sure you include both data you can access from direct downloads (e.g. CDRC) and those you download through an API.
 Once you know which datasets you need, go ahead and do the work required to download them for the map you want to build.

 Third, the assemblage.
-With all data you have at your disposal from the previous stage, create a tileset that allows to embed the map in an HTML tile and explore it through the browser.
+With all data you have at your disposal from the previous stage, create a tileset that allows to embed the map in an HTML file and explore it through the browser.
 Pay attention to the design aspects involved in this step too.
 For example, what is the extent of your map (not necessarily the extent of each of your data)?
 What are the zoom levels your